SteamDatabase/SalienCheat/README.md

 ## First steps

 1. Join https://steamcommunity.com/groups/SteamDB (needed to represent captures)
-2. Open https://steamcommunity.com/saliengame/gettoken and save it as `token.txt` in same folder as `cheat.php`
+2. Open https://steamcommunity.com/saliengame/gettoken and save it as `token.txt` in the same folder as `cheat.php`
-3. Select PHP or Python version of the script, you don't need both
+3. Select PHP or Python version of the script.
+You don't need both

 ## PHP